 - The agent keeps $6,325

-At eXp Realty the commission split is a fixed 80/20 split with ,000 cap across the board.
+At eXp Realty the commission split is a fixed 80/20 split with a $16,000 cap across the board.
 Additionally, agents pay a $25 broker review fee and $40 risk management fee on each transaction.
 The $40 risk management fee goes away after 12.5 transactions ($500) per year.

 $10,000 Commission at eXp Realty